 For science, we will be studying materials.
 We will look at reversible and irreversible changes.
 Linking to our English topic, the children will devise an investigation looking into which would be the most effective material for workhouse clothing.

 This half term, in history, we will be studying crime and punishment and specifically focussing on the Victorian era.
 Next half term, in geography, we will be practising our map skills.

 In art, we will be using perspective to draw a 3D illustration of Radford, in the style of our chosen artist, L.S Lowry.
 The children will practise different techniques before planning and producing their own drawing.
 Next half term, we will be moving onto printing, using string and lino.

 We will be designing and making moving mechanisms in DT.
 We will be using this mechanism inside of an animal in order to make it’s mouth move.

-In religious education, our theme is ‘Inspiring people in today’s world’.
-We will compare and contrast three important figures from different faiths.
-The RE curriculum is inclusive , therefore the children will discuss and explore non-religious views.
+In religious education, our topic is ‘Christianity’.
+We will be answering the question ‘what celebrations are important to Christians?’
+The RE curriculum is inclusive; the children will be encouraged to draw comparisons between religions and also discuss and explore non-religious views.

 Here are the knowledge organisers for the work we’ll be doing this term: